aidenva/aidenva.github.io/menu/music.md

 <a class="last-fm-box" href="https://www.last.fm/user/aidenva"><img src="https://lastfm-recently-played.vercel.app/api?user=aidenva" height="50%" width="auto"/></a>
 </div>

 Every week I post about my top 12 favorite songs of the week.
 It ultimately does not really matter, but I am really interested in how my taste evolves with time.
 Why 12?
 When I was in middle school, my phone could only hold up to 12 songs in its SD card, so I became accustomed to switching out my most favorite songs to listen to every day.
-For continuity purposes, every week I will also just say something that was on my mind as I am writing my rankings.
+In every ranking, I will also just say something that was on my mind as I am making the most difficult of decisions.